nikomatsakis/rust-name-resolution-algorithm/README.md

 I think of the algorithm as analogous to type inference: it infers all this extra information that is elided from the original AST and creates an explicit form.
-Moreover, we want to show that, if this inference succeeds, then the final resulting program is guaranteed to be "resolve correctly" (in the sense I described in the previous paragraph).
+I believe that, if this inference succeeds, then the final resulting program is guaranteed to be "resolve correctly" (in the sense I described in the previous paragraph).
+You can see that the "verify" step comes close to checking most of the correctness requirements (and reporting an error if any of them fail).

-Note that the "verify" step checks a lot of the properties I described above, but not all.
-For example, it checks that every path resolves to *something* unambiguously, but it doesn't check what it resolves to.
+For example, it checks that every path resolves to *something* unambiguously.
+But it doesn't check the *full* set of properties, because it doesn't check that the result of this resolution is in fact the item we expected.
 This is because I believe that it is not necessary to check what the path resolves to: if it resolves to just one thing, it MUST be the thing we want.
 But it'd be nice to prove that (or at least argue it in a somewhat formal fashion).

 It would also be nice to make an argument that the "inference" step preserves the user's *intent*.
 I am not sure how to *formalize* that,